 SECTION III: PATIENT AND PROVIDER FEEDBACK LOGS

-We iteratively developed this PtDA over a period of twelve months.
-In order to create a well-rounded PtDA, we approached a number of stakeholders for feedback during this time, including both patients and providers.
-Feedback came in the form of in-depth, one-on-one interviews regarding the content of the PtDA, group discussion with a patient advisory panel, feedback from a group of providers in Cardiology, and less formal feedback from team members and other trusted peers.
-This resulted in roughly fifteen iterations of the PtDA.
+We iteratively developed this PtDA over a period of 12 months.
+In order to create a well-rounded PtDA, we approached a number of stakeholders for feedback during this time, including both patients and healthcare providers.
+Feedback came in the form of in-depth, one-on-one interviews regarding the content of the PtDA, group discussion with a patient advisory panel, feedback from a group of providers in cardiology, and less formal feedback from team members and other trusted peers.
+Additionally, we received further feedback from Novartis, the commercial owner of the patent to the only available ARNI.
+This resulted in roughly 15 rounds of revision, each with a distinct iteration of the PtDA.
 Changes included anything from color scheme to wording around certain terms or concepts.
 All changes implemented during this period are recorded in chronological order in the patient and provider feedback log below.
-Additionally, we received further feedback from the commercial sponsor, Novartis.
-Because this feedback was extensive, and only applied to one distinct entity, we have included a second feedback log of just response to Novartis reviews after the patient and provider log.